Trustworthy Systems

 Publication List

-Robert is a visiting scientist who contributes to the Time Protection verification project.
+Rob is a Senior Research Associate who contributes to the seL4 Core Platform and Time Protection verification projects.

 For their machine-checked Isabelle/HOL formalisation of a compiler and proof that it preserves concurrent value-dependent noninterference, please see the COVERN project.